 Clear and concise information shall be communicated by appropriate means between the College President or his designee and emergency officials.

 - In an emergency, call 9-1-1.
 After 9-1-1 has been contacted call Campus Security at 248-765-8013

 - When calling, stay calm and carefully explain the problem and location to the 9-1-1 dispatcher or the Campus Security Officer.
 Do not hang up until told to do so.

-- Once emergency has been resolved contact Student Development at Ext.
+- Once emergency has been resolved contact The Center for Student Life at Ext.
 2041 to fill out a detailed incident report.

 Missing Persons Procedure

 A person may be declared “missing” when his or her whereabouts are unknown and unexplainable for a period of time that is regarded by knowledgeable persons as highly unusual or suspicious in consideration of the subject’s behavior patterns, plans, or routines.
-The following procedures are to be followed if a missing person complaint is made to Rochester College Security or Student Development.
+The following procedures are to be followed if a missing person complaint is made to Rochester College Security or The Center for Student Life.

 - Campus Security will gather all essential information about the person (description, clothes last worn, where subject might be, who they might be with, vehicle description, photograph, class schedule etc.)